omegaphoenix/pulsar-rs-reader/README.md

 1. `cp config.sample.toml config.toml`
 1. Fill in the pulsar hostname, port, tenant, namespace, topic, and token in the `config.toml`
 1. `RUST_LOG=info cargo run`
+1. Note that the `cargo run` will hang indefinitely in case more messages are sent to the Pulsar topic
+1. Data will be written to `data/{topic_name}.jsonl`